JDoro/jdoro-blog/content/posts/2024-05-16-higher-order-functions.md

 ---
 title: "Reach Higher with Higher-Order Functions"
 date: 2024-05-16
+draft: false
+description: "An introduction to higher-order functions in JavaScript and their practical uses."
+tags: ["javascript", "higher-order functions", "functional programming"]
+categories: ["software design"]
 ---

 Higher-order functions (HOFs) are a powerful concept in functional programming